Drishyam 2: Reception

-Film critic Baradwaj Rangan called it a "solid sequel, which swaps tension with existentialism", with a "superb structure.
+Baradwaj Rangan of Film Companion called it a "solid sequel, which swaps tension with existentialism", with a "superb structure.
 Like Part 1, this is more a writer’s film than a director’s film", he praised the writing – "it’s basic exposition, scene after scene" and "the writing during the climactic portions treats Part 1/Part 2 of Drishyam as two halves of the same story.
 It’s a brilliant meta touch ... the film is at its best when we look at Part 1/Part 2 as one unified universe".
 Tina Sara Anien of Deccan Herald rated 4 out of 5 stars, calling it "a thrilling, befitting sequel" and that "Drishyam 2 quashes the notion that sequels lack the magic of the originals ... not many thrillers have succeeded to impress an audience by intensifying the original's plot and that's the clinching proof of this film's special quality".
 Sajin Shrijith of The New Indian Express also rated 4 in a scale of 5, describing it as "a richer, expansive, and far superior sequel ... successful sequels are a rarity, and rarer still is a sequel that surpasses the original.
 Drishyam 2 is one such".

 Rating 4 out of 5 stars, Sify critic said "It is not always that a sequel lives up to the huge expectations of the highly successful original.
 Drishyam 2 does that in a brilliant way ... with an engaging script, Jeethu Joseph has presented the sequel in a gripping manner".
 Joginder Tuteja of Rediff.com said that "this Mohanlal suspense drama may well go down as yet another modern day classic ... this is a true sequel to Drishyam and is, in fact, the first ever suspense thriller to move from the first to the second part with a seamless ease", he rated 3.5 out of 5.
 Gautaman Bhaskaran of News18 wrote that "Mohanlal returns with more vigour and charisma ...
 Georgekutty is not a man to be cowed down, and the rest of the movie is an exciting game of how he foxes the cops and saves his family.
 The twist, in the end, is simply superb", he rated 3 out of 5 stars.